itszakjo/foodicsTask/README.md

 1. Events for stock updates and EDA.
 2. Redis for caching initial stocks and handling queues.
 3. passport for more advanced auth system.
+4. implement observer pattern to handle notifications for multiple merchants.